A general model for wildfire propagation with wind and slope: Non-elliptical Finslerian model for forest wildfires

 \subsection{Simple model with slope}

 First we describe the case when there is no wind.
-Recall from \S \ref{sec:general_setting} that the wildfire spreads over a surface $ \hat N \subset \R^3 $, which is the image of a graph $ \hat{z}(x,y) = (x,y,z(x,y)) $, with $ (x,y) \in N \subset \R^2 $.
+Recall from \S~\ref{sec:general_setting} that the wildfire spreads over a surface $ \hat N \subset \R^3 $, which is the image of a graph $ \hat{z}(x,y) = (x,y,z(x,y)) $, with $ (x,y) \in N \subset \R^2 $.
 We will denote by $ \langle \cdot,\cdot \rangle $ and $ || \cdot || $ the Euclidean metric in $ \R^3 $ and its corresponding norm, respectively.
 Let us study the speed of the fire $ s_{fire} $ as a positive function on $ \R \times N \times \mathds{S}^1 $.
 Namely, given a time $ t \in \R $, a point $ p = (x,y) \in N $ and an (oriented) direction $ \theta \in [0,2\pi) \cong \mathds{S}^1 $ at $p$, we propose the following speed of the fire:

-Let us detail the physical meaning of each term of the equation: \begin{itemize} \item $ a(t,p) $ and $ h(t,p) $ are positive real functions on $ M=\R\times N $ that represent different (although possibly related) fire contributions: $ h(t,p) $ refers essentially to that of the fire flame, while the sum $ a(t,p)+h(t,p) $ must coincide with the total speed of the fire when it spreads over a plane without slope.
-Fixing an instant of time, both functions may vary due to the change of vegetation and soil conditions from one point to another; fixing a point, their variation depend on that of the temperature, moisture, rain, etc. Therefore, $ a(t,p) $ and $ h(t,p) $ vary over space and time, depending on the fuel and metereological conditions, but in principle they do not depend on the direction, i.e., the propagation of the fire is spherical under constant conditions and without slope.
+Let us detail the physical meaning of each term of the equation: \begin{itemize} \item $ a(t,p) $ and $ h(t,p) $ are positive real functions on $ M=\R\times N $ that represent different (although possibly related) fire contributions: $ h(t,p) $ refers essentially to that of the fire flame, while the sum $ a(t,p)+h(t,p) $ must coincide with the total speed of the fire when it spreads over a plane without slope ($ \delta = \pi/2 $).
+Fixing an instant of time, both functions can vary due to the change of vegetation and soil conditions from one point to another; fixing a point, their variation depend on that of the temperature, moisture, rain, etc. Therefore, $ a(t,p) $ and $ h(t,p) $ may vary over space and time, reflecting non-homogeneous and time-dependent fuel and meteorological conditions.

 \item $ \delta(p,\theta) \in (0,\pi) $ is the (vertical) {\em slope angle}, that is, the angle in $\R^3$ between the $z$-axis and the surface $\hat N$ in the chosen aerial direction $ \theta $, i.e.,

 This way, the term $ h\cos\delta $ is the projection of the ``flame" on the tangent space to the surface and represents the contribution of the slope to the fire spread.
 Physically, the fire moves faster upwards than downwards, since the (vertical) flame is closer to the ground in the upward direction.
 Here we model this fact through the vertical vector $ h\partial_z $, whose contribution is greater moving upwards, i.e., when $ \delta $ is smaller.
 Clearly, $ \delta $ does not depend on $t$ as neither does the slope. \end{itemize}